Performance – Classical Music, Early Music

 The Bachelor's Programme in Classical Music gives you a solid foundation for acting as a professional musician in the national and international music community.
 In classical music at KMH you can choose between studying the following:

-Please note that a knowledge of Swedish is a general entry requirement for first cycle studies at KMH, but exemptions can be made.
+Please note that a good knowledge of the Swedish language is a general entry requirement for first-cycle studies at KMH, but exemptions for this programme can be made.

 Unique Selection of Instruments